sameeran4218/Excel-Extension/README.md

 ## 📥 Installation Instructions

-Option 1: Use as Workbook (.xlsm)

-Open the .xlsm file in Microsoft Excel.

-Enable macros:

-Go to File > Options > Trust Center > Trust Center Settings > Macro Settings.

-Select Enable all macros.

-Press Alt + F8, select the macro (MyMacro), and click Run.

-Option 2: Use as Add-In (.xlam)
+### Use as Add-In (.xlam)

-Save the file as an Add-In:

-Open the .xlsm file in Excel.

-Go to File > Save As > Choose Excel Add-In (.xlam) from the file type dropdown.

-Save the file in a known location.
+- Download the .xlam file provided in the repository.

-Install the Add-In:
+- Locate the file and go to Properties and check the Unblock option at the bottom of the window.
+- Open Excel.

-Open Excel and go to File > Options > Add-Ins.
+- Go to File > Options > Add-Ins.

-In the Manage dropdown, select Excel Add-ins and click Go.
+- At the bottom, in the Manage dropdown, select Excel Add-ins and click Go.

-Click Browse, locate the .xlam file, and click OK.
+- Click Browse and locate your .xlam file.

-Ensure the checkbox next to the add-in is checked.

-Access the macro via the Developer tab > Macros or a custom Ribbon button.
+- Select the file and click OK.
+The add-in will now appear in the list of available add-ins.
+- Go to Developer Tab > Excel Add-Ins and check the downloaded .xlam file.

 ## 📖 User Instructions

 Run the Macro:

-Open the Developer tab > Macros, or click the custom Ribbon button (if configured).

-Input Columns:

-Enter column letters for the independent variable (X) and dependent variable (Y) when prompted.
+- Go to My Tab and click on Linear Regression Add-In -Enter column letters for the independent variable (X) and dependent variable (Y) when prompted.

-View Results:

-Results are displayed next to the data.
+-Results are displayed next to the data.

-Predicted values appear in the subsequent column.
+-Predicted values appear in the subsequent column.

-Visualize Data:

-A chart with actual values and the regression line is generated automatically.
+-A chart with actual values and the regression line is generated automatically.

 ## ⚠️ Error Handling